-I have been a teacher for four years now, and I want to help others be as prepared as possible for this exciting new adventure.
+I have been a teacher for seven years now, and I want to help others be as prepared as possible for this exciting new adventure.

 My First Year as a Teacher

 I went into my first year of high school English teaching very nervous.
 I wasn't nervous about the teaching aspect, but more so the aspect of classroom management.
 I found out quickly that I was having difficulty with both.
 There was so much to do outside of teaching and lesson planning.
 There are staff meetings, parent meetings, department meetings, workshops, and duties that can eat up your entire planning period before you know it.
 I stayed after school for hours, only to go home for dinner and complete more work until I went to bed for the night.

 Your first year of teaching, even your second, is all about finding your groove.
 If you did student teaching, you were lucky enough to have a cooperating teacher guide you through the process.
 That process, however, is their process.
 Everyone has a different way of teaching, and it can be hard to replicate when it just isn't you.

 I started teaching in 2014.
 I always had to, and still do, plan extra work each day in case the students finish their work early.
 Administration wants to see you utilizing ever second of class, and some schools may even have consequences if they don't see you teaching bell to bell.
 Teaching bell to bell isn't just important for the students' educational experience, but also for you as a beginning teacher.
 When you teach bell to bell, you're less likely to have any behavior incidents because they're too busy to act up.

 Being a beginning teacher now gives you an incredible advantage, and I envy you for it.
 It used to be so much time and effort to come up with extra work for my students.
 When you are starting on your own, let's be honest, you have no idea what you're doing.
 Now, there are so many teaching resources out there that have quality assignments ready to go at the click of a button.